How to Take Measurements for Your Tutu

 - For a Bell, Classical or Romantic Tutu Skirt with Basque, measure from the high hip to the hem.

-- Half Girth – Measure from the bottom edge of the waist ribbon at the center back to the bottom edge of waist ribbon at the center front.
+- Half Girth – Measure from the bottom edge of the waist ribbon at the center back (through the crotch) to the bottom edge of waist ribbon at the center front.

 - Full Girth – Measure from the midpoint on the shoulder in the front, through the crotch and back to the midpoint of the shoulder in the back.